Recovery after Breast Augmentation Surgery – what is normal and not normal.

 It’s also helpful to know that you’ll need to wear special post-op garments and support bras at all times; this includes at night whilst sleeping – which can improve your chances for best long-term breast augmentation results.

-Additionally, residual discomfort from breast surgery – along with scars – can take many months before they become minimised.
+Additionally, residual discomfort after having breast surgery – along with breast incision scars – may take many months before they become minimised.

 Breast Surgeries have different recovery times and EVERY woman is unique, so your recovery guidelines are simply that – estimated time frames (not guarantees) which can vary tremendously between patients.